-The establishment and work of the Archive in the Foundation’s headquarters in Madrid commenced in 2015 and is ongoing.
+The Archive in the Foundation’s headquarters in Madrid was established in 2015, and its work is ongoing.
 It is responsible for the conservation and dissemination of the architectural records of Norman Foster.

 The establishment and work of the Archive in the Foundation’s headquarters in Madrid commenced in 2015 and is ongoing.
 It is responsible for the conservation and dissemination of the architectural records of Norman Foster.
 Since 2015, over 74,028 items have been inventoried, with ongoing work on the conservation, cataloguing and digitising of a wide range of materials.
 Phases 1 through 3 will be completed by the end of 2017, with Phases 4 and 5 scheduled to commence in early 2018.